gregory-ledenev/My-Portfolio/README.md

 With the help of Protection!
 Licensing Toolkit and License Manager software publishers and developers are able to:

-- Easily and economically increase scalability of their applications.
+- Easily and economically increase the scalability of their applications.
 - Have full control over all aspects of licensing and tracking.
 - Enable additional revenue generation models.
 - Quickly and easily adapt Protection! to any business model.